 EXPLORE Melbourne’s famous street art and graffiti in the city’s labyrinth of lanes.
-Don’t miss seeing one of the most exciting and radical art movements in the world.
-It is happening right NOW!
-As Banksy said: ‘Australia’s most significant contribution to the arts since they stole the Aborigine’s pencils’.
+Don’t miss one of the most radical urban art movements in the world.
+See also our SCHOOL TOURS

-VIEW the stencils, paintings, paste-ups, structures, light boxes, installations and mosaics by some of the world’s best artists.
+VIEW stencils, paintings, paste-ups, 3D structures, installations and mosaics by some of the world’s best artists and crews..

-DISCOVER the history and architecture behind the paint – industrial walls, buildings and lanes.
+DISCOVER the architecture behind the paint – the history of lanes, buildings, venues and 150 year-old walls.

-EXPERIENCE the maze of back lanes where Melbournians celebrate their artists, cafes, music, bars, rooftops and coffee culture in the Old City .
+EXPERIENCE the social culture of the back lanes where Melbournians celebrate their artists, cafes, music and coffee.

-MAPS are provided to each participant of the street art locations so that you can return with friends and family.
+MAPS are provided street art locations so that you can return with friends and family.

 Just to say thanks for the terrific tour on Monday.
-I am sure everyone really enjoyed it as we discovered Melbourne street artists and learned a little of their history.
-Professional Tour Guides Association of Australia, August 2014
+I am sure everyone really enjoyed it as we discovered Melbourne street artists and learned their history.
+Members, Professional Tour Guides Association of Australia.

 See our Youtube film below with Pear Tongue performing: